Tafkas/fritzbox-munin/README.md

   fritzbox\_wifi\_devices shows you the number of connected wifi clients (requires password) (language dependant, see below).
   ![http://i.imgur.com/lqvK1b2.png](http://i.imgur.com/lqvK1b2.png)

 ## Installation & Configuration

-0. Pre-requesites for the fritzbox\_traffic and fritzbox\_uptime plugins are the [fritzconnection](https://pypi.python.org/pypi/fritzconnection) and [requests](https://pypi.python.org/pypi/requests) package.
+1. Pre-requesites for the fritzbox\_traffic and fritzbox\_uptime plugins are the [fritzconnection](https://pypi.python.org/pypi/fritzconnection) and [requests](https://pypi.python.org/pypi/requests) package.
 To install it

         pip install fritzconnection
         pip install requests

-1. Make sure the FritzBox has UPnP status information enabled.
+2. Make sure the FritzBox has UPnP status information enabled.
 (German interface: Heimnetz > Heimnetzübersicht > Netzwerkeinstellungen > Statusinformationen über UPnP übertragen)

-2. Copy all the scripts to `/usr/share/munin/plugins`
+3. Copy all the scripts to `/usr/share/munin/plugins`

-3. Create entry in `/etc/munin/plugin-conf.d/munin-node`:
+4. Create entry in `/etc/munin/plugin-conf.d/munin-node`:

         [fritzbox_*]
         env.fritzbox_ip <ip_address_to_your_fritzbox>
         env.fritzbox_password <fritzbox_password>
+        env.traffic_remove_max true # if you do not want the possible max values host_name fritzbox

-4. Create symbolic links to `/etc/munin/plugins`.
+5. Create symbolic links to `/etc/munin/plugins`.

-5. Restart the munin-node daemon: `/etc/init.d/munin-node restart`.
+6. Restart the munin-node daemon: `/etc/init.d/munin-node restart`.

-6. Done.
+7. Done.
 You should now start to see the charts on the Munin pages.

 ## Localization